How To Build A Roadmap: Guide and Tips

 Customers.
 In some cases, it might be useful to share a high-level version of the roadmap with customers to provide transparency, manage expectations, and demonstrate commitment to addressing their needs and feedback.

 Other stakeholders.
 Sometimes other internal or external stakeholders, such as investors, partners, or suppliers, may have an interest in the product's development and performance.
 Your roadmap can be one way to quickly share your plans with them.

 Knowing the audience is critical because it helps you understand what type of roadmap to use, what information you need to put on your roadmap, and what design elements make sense.
 But your choice also depends heavily on your development process and workflow.

 For example, if your roadmap is for your dev and product teams, a Gantt chart might make sense, with each feature assigned to a person and given specific release dates, milestones, dependencies, and metrics.

 On the other hand, if you use an agile methodology or it’s going to executives, you might want less detail.
-A Kanban-style roadmap with new features assigned to quarterly time frames might be sufficient to provide an idea of what’s coming without committing to deadlines.
+An agile product roadmap (say, a Kanban-style roadmap) with new features assigned to quarterly time frames might be sufficient to provide an idea of what’s coming without committing to deadlines.

 Finally, if you’re making the roadmap public for your customers, you might want to only show some features (and not others).
 A next, now, later roadmap might be enough.